Understanding Eczema: Causes, Symptoms, Stages, and Treatment Approaches

 - Dust, plants, and grass

-- Soaps and harsh detergents
+- Harsh soaps and detergents

 - Cement and construction materials

-- Chemicals, sunlight, and allergens
+- Chemicals and allergens

-- Certain foods or climate conditions
+- Certain foods (in susceptible individuals)

 Types of Eczema: Exogenous vs Endogenous